Diploma in Nutrition Science

 Course information for - 2022 entry

 Undertaking the ACU Diploma in Nutrition Science will help you to develop the academic skills and university experience needed to succeed in more advanced tertiary study.
-Whether you have just finished Year 12 or finished years ago, our Diploma in Nutrition Science is a Commonwealth supported place (CSP-funded) and will help you achieve your goals.
+Our Diploma in Nutrition Science provides domestic students with a Commonwealth supported place (CSP-funded), and will help you achieve your goals.

-We are here to support you from start to finish.
+We are here to support you from start to finish whether you have just finished Year 12 or finished years ago.
 We ensure smaller class sizes, offer tailored support as you transition to university study, and provide a range of student services to help you succeed.

 Sample program map